RiflerRick/b2/run.md

 - metadata controller locking must be removed instead use channels(message passing always wins over locking)
 - bulk ops at run phase
+- support of multiple tables for joins.
+This can be done using go-templates. normalized queries can be provided by the user, getQuery will no longer be used to generate queries, follow (this)[https://golang.org/pkg/text/template/] for reference